RaduPlugar/CarsManagement/README.md

 # CarsManagement
-this application describes how we can manage a file where we have more machines, we can add machines, sow, delete, etc.
+this application describes how we can manage a file where we have more cars, we can add cars, show, delete, etc.